rapidDevGroup/autoCMS/README.md

 <h1 class="auto-edit-text">...</h1>
 <p class="auto-edit-text">...</p>
 ```
-**TIP:** Best practice is to use non-div tags, auto-edit-text preserves the intended style by only allowing adding text.
+**TIP:** Best practice is to use non-div tags, auto-edit-text preserves the intended style by only allowing adding text but no HTML.

 ---